 The spearhead project of the association was to establish an educational institute, providing quality occupational education in Ayurveda.
 This resulted in the founding of the Finnish Ayurveda Institute, which is the first school in Finland and one of the first in Scandinavia providing theoretical Ayurveda education.

 A three-year Ayurveda training was conceived, where anybody can start Ayurvedic studies without prior requirements.
-Each module lasts half an year, and after the student has completed the 1st level,the basic principles of Ayurveda, the student can continue to the 2nd level, which prepares the student with the required skills to work as a health coach giving preventative health counseling.
-After completing this level, a student can deepen their knowledge on the Level 3 studies, where one graduates as an Ayurvedic consultant, with skills to diagnose and treat diseases through Ayurveda within the scope of finnish regulations and legislation.
+Each module lasts about half a year, and after the student has completed the 1st level, the basic principles of Ayurveda, the student can continue to the 2nd level, which prepares the student with the required skills to work as a health coach giving preventative health counseling.
+After completing this level, students can deepen their knowledge on the Level 3 studies, where one graduates as an Ayurvedic consultant, with skills to diagnose and treat diseases through Ayurveda within the scope of Finnish regulations and legislation.
 For instance, one limiting factor is the restricted availability of Ayurvedic medicines and products in Finland.

-Another batch of Level 1 students will start in January 2017, followed by the 2nd batch of Level 2 course.
 The institute has learned and gained experience regarding course content, as well as their marketing and administration, and therefore the overall quality of the training activities has improved.
-These courses have had so far about 60 students in total.
-The Institute has granted a scholarship to a few of them, giving the learning opportunity also for those in financial distress.

 Tarja Aalto, Atso Akkanen, Justine Cederberg, Lana Lavanina, Heidi Nyström, Bhawna Sharma and Ossi Viljakainen have worked as teachers.
 Dr. Akhilesh Sharma has worked as a visiting faculty.